 Interactive Brokers provide a ton of educational and research resources with market analysis.
-Interactive Brokers has received multiple industry awards for its trading services throughout the years for low brokerage fees and overall performance.
+It is clear to see why they have received multiple industry awards for their trading services throughout the years for low brokerage fees and overall performance.

 Interactive Brokers has expertise in providing trading services of over 40 years.
-Interactive Brokers broker is regulated in multiple jurisdictions by top-tier regulatory authorities.
-The broker has the biggest trading volume in the US.
+The broker is regulated in multiple jurisdictions by top-tier regulatory authorities.
+They currently have the biggest trading volume in the US.
 Interactive Brokers Group, Inc. is a public company, and its shares are traded on NASDAQ with the ticker: IKBR.
 Therefore, the company’s financial information is regularly released in statements.
 Multiple account types for individuals and institutions are available for clients.
 Trading costs are minimised with the broker, as the spreads are tight with minimum slippage, and the commission fee starts from $0.
 On top of that, the broker provides Trader Workstation trading platform, API for institutions, and mobile trading apps.
 Dedicated educational and research tools help traders to make informed trading decisions.
 In addition, the broker provides trial/demo trading for traders to get used to the trading environment and customs of the broker.

 On the other hand, Interactive Brokers does not provide its trading services in over 10 countries.
 The payment methods for deposits and withdrawals are limited to bank transfers and debit/credit cards only.
 The broker does not provide any other popular trading platforms, including MetaTrader or cTrader.
 In addition, the broker does not have fixed spread accounts.
-The broker does not provide Islamic accounts.
+The broker also does not provide Islamic accounts for Muslim traders.